awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-mediaconnect-flowoutput.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `StreamId`  <a name="cfn-mediaconnect-flowoutput-streamid"></a>
-The stream ID that you want to use for the transport\.
-This parameter applies only to Zixi\-based streams\.
+The stream ID that you want to use for this transport\.
+This parameter applies only to Zixi and SRT caller\-based streams\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)